26 Types of Bats Found In Texas! (ID GUIDE)

 • Eptesicus fuscus

-• Larger-sized bat with around a 12-inch wingspan.
+• It is a larger bat with around a 12-inch (30 cm) wingspan.

 • Brown fur with black ears, wings, and feet.
 Wings are hairless.

-Big Brown Bats are widespread all over Texas.
+Big Brown Bats are among the most common bats in Texas.

 If you look, you’ll find these bats inside caves, tunnels, or other human structures.